LvNA-system/labeled-RISC-V/fpga/README.md

 ### Build a Vivado project

+* note: if you are using new version of zcu102 (Please refer to the description of [this link](https://www.xilinx.com/support/answers/71961.html)), you need to apply the patch from [board/zcu102/patch/0001-patch-for-new-version-of-zcu102.patch](board/zcu102/patch/0001-patch-for-new-version-of-zcu102.patch)
-* Install Vivado 2017.4, and source the setting of Vivado and SDK
+* Install Vivado 2019.1, and source the setting of Vivado and SDK
 * Run the following command to build a Vivado project
 ```
 make project PRJ=myproject BOARD=zcu102